-Apple and Samsung are two of the major players in the mobile communications industry and are always competing with one another to create a bigger, badder device to increase sales across the globe.
+Apple and Samsung are two of the major players in the mobile communications industry.
+They are always competing with one another to create a better device to increase sales across the globe.
 For instance, the most recent argument on which device is the best involves the comparison between the Apple iPhone XS and Samsung Galaxy S10.

-The two devices were released within months of each other with the iPhone XS being released on September 21, 2018, and the S10 being released earlier this year on March 8, 2019.
+Apple and Samsung released these devices within months of each other.
+The iPhone XS was released on September 21, 2018, and the S10 was released earlier this year on March 8, 2019.
 These two devices are not the only ones to go into a head to head combat in the Apple vs. Samsung war of smartphones.
 The strategically timed and calculated release of specific Apple and Samsung devices have catalyzed the rivalry to become what it is today.

 With all of the highly innovative and groundbreaking advancements made from a purely technological standpoint, these devices act as the nucleus.

 Smartphones are indeed at the center of our lives, in which they act as the ultimate source for communication, data organization, information gathering, entertainment, creativity, and the list goes on and on.
-And now with constant updates, upgrades, and new-and-improved versions being released every year, the demand and dependence on these devices grow higher and higher.
+And now, with constant updates, upgrades, and new-and-improved versions every year, the demand and dependence on these devices grow higher and higher.
 You know what they say.

 "If you can't beat them, join them."